To learn more about sustainable finance you can contact us at:

 • Electronic payments, fintech and sustainable finance

-For its financial education project, the parent company decided to join FEduF as an ordinary participant, so as to give BCCs – already very active in their communities in the field of financial education – the opportunity to access FEduF's services and support:
+For its financial education project, the parent company decided to join FEduF as an ordinary participant, so as to give BCCs – already very active in their communities in the field of financial education – the opportunity to access FEduF's services and support.

-One of the projects launched by the Tertio Millennio Foundation is Epic Finance! - cooperative and mutualistic financial education, an original financial education programme for secondary school students that integrates[1} {2]basic economic knowledge with the principles and values of cooperative finance (education in the responsible use of money, social participation, "geo-circular” finance, etc.).
+Among the various projects launched by the Foundation there is ‘Finanza Epica! – Cooperative and mutualistic financial education’, an original financial education programme primarily for upper secondary school students, which integrates basic economic knowledge with the principles and values of cooperative finance (education on the responsible use of money, social participation, ‘geo-circular’ finance, etc.).

 • Civil economy

-• Savings and personal budget
+• Savings and personal budgeting

-• Community bank
+• Community banking

 • Circular economy

-• Monetics and digital payments
+• Electronic money and digital payments

 Find out more